snrnats/doc-centre/docfx_project/pro/api/shipments/managing_documents.md

 ## Paperless Documents

 PRO also supports paperless trade.
+Paperless documents are customer-generated documents (such as packing lists or certificates of conformity) that are transmitted to carriers as part of a shipment's data rather than being generated separately by the carrier.

-"Paperless" documents are provided by customers when creating shipments and enable the transmission of customer-generated documents to carriers.
-The intention of allowing customers to supply documents is to allow original copies of documents such as certificates of conformity to be supplied to carriers in a paperless trade flow.
+PRO offers three endpoints

 ## Documents Section Contents